yeutech-lab/react-router-dom-utils/docs/js/jsdoc.md

 RoutesMap class extend Map class and has an edited get method to retrieve route from parameterized path.

+> You must end the path with something which is not the id, this is invalid `users/:id`
-Be aware that the `has` method will still check for the exact match.
+> Be aware that the `has` method will still check for the exact match.

 See: [https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/Map/get][8]